arXiv/zzzArchived_arxiv-references/docs/source/architecture.rst

 we isolate the reference extraction process from the REST API.
 The reference extraction process is responsible for processing notifications from the notification broker, extracting and storing reference metadata, and producing link-injected PDFs.
+We further isolate the notification consumption role from the actually execution of the reference extraction steps.
+This results in three independently deployable containers:

+1. The notification consumer, which receives notifications from the broker and generates processing tasks.
+This will be deployed on a dedicated EC2 virtual machine.
+2. The reference extraction worker, which executes processing tasks and stores the results.
 This will be deployed on one or more dedicated EC2 virtual machines.
-The REST API is deployed separately as a WSGI web application running on ElasticBeanstalk.
+3. The REST API, which responds to client requests for reference metadata and link-injected PDFs.
+This is deployed as a WSGI web application running on ElasticBeanstalk.

-Those two containers have access to a shared object store (S3) and a shared data store (DynamoDB).
+Those second two containers have access to a shared object store (S3) and a shared data store (DynamoDB).
 The REST API will only *read* from those object stores, and the reference extraction process will only *write* to those object stores.

 .. image:: static/images/containers.png